Chord Dave Review (Updated)

 When I was a child in the ’80s, one of my neighbour’s kids, a gloriously goofy-looking guy of the era, was always out on his driveway fixing his motorbikes, then later, his car, a vintage Ford V8.
 Amongst the memories of grease, gears and the like was his response to questions of how to fix any problem.
 “Use a bigger hammer” he’d say, jokingly, something anyone of that era who did their own mechanics can appreciate the humour of.

-This computing power is used to bypass the limitations of ordinary digital to analog conversion: The DAC chip itself, which is a piece of silicon that Rob Watts says has serious noise problems that DAC manufacturers spend a lot of engineering resources attempting to overcome.
-Instead of attempting to overcome those problems, Rob gets to work on overcoming the very central issue to digital-to-analog conversion itself: Getting as close to an accurate reproduction of the original analog waveform as possible.
+This computing power is used to bypass the limitations of ordinary digital to analog conversion: The DAC chip itself, which is a piece of silicon that Rob Watts and other manufacturers say has serious noise problems that DAC manufacturers spend a lot of engineering resources attempting to overcome.
+Instead of attempting to overcome those problems, Rob uses FPGAs to overcome the very central issue to digital-to-analog conversion itself: Getting as close to an accurate reproduction of the original analog waveform as possible.

 The rather basic-looking user interface is controlled via four metal button balls, the central knob being the volume control when turned, and mute when pressed.

 The BNC digital inputs and special digital outputs can be used with other Chord transports and amps, something which I wasn’t able to test and is, regardless, beyond the scope of this review.